 The amended guidance in ASC 605-25 and ASC 985-605 is effective prospectively for revenue arrangements entered into or materially modified in fiscal years beginning on or after June 15, 2010, with early application and retrospective application permitted.
-We are in the process of evaluating the impact the amendments to ASC 605-25 and ASC 985-605 will have on our consolidated financial statements.
+The amendments to ASC 605-25 and ASC 985-605 did not have a material impact on our consolidated financial statements.